johnmee/johnmee.com/pages/a-technical-interview.md

 disqus: http://sydneyboy.com.au/2007/12/the-technical-interview/

 > Describes, and solves, the puzzle I was given in a Skype interview for a SFO startup in 2007.
-It was a friend-of-family for an unadvertised position on the other side of the world, so don't read too much into my performance, but the puzzle was fun.
-I'm not such a fan of this type of thing now and think they're overused and can be gamed&mdash;read the resum&eacute; and have a chat with the candidate before requesting a test.
+ It was a friend-of-family for an unadvertised position on the other side of the world, so don't read too much into my performance, but the puzzling was new and fun so I wrote it up.

+> Initially I was a fan of these tests as I hoped it would screen out colleagues who could talk the talk but couldn't walk quite as well.
+Alas the pendulum has swung too far now that employers refuse to read your resume&mdash;let alone talk to you!&mdash;
+ until some tiresome test is completed.

 # A Technical Interview